skalenetwork/sgxwallet/README.md

 ## Run Docker container

-Enable SGX and install SGX driver on the host machine as described above.

-Then run

 ```bash
 sudo docker run -di --network host --device /dev/isgx --device /dev/mei0 --name sgxwallet sgxcontainer
 ```

 This will run the server in a Docker container named sgxwallet

-You can check that the server is running by doing

 You can start and stop running sgxwallet container by doing